Estimated reading time: 12 minutes

 Parking and laundry facilities at my building cost around $70 a month, both of which are necessary for me.

-I never did go to University or College, so I don’t have any student debt to worry about (just in case you were wondering).
+I have never attended a university or college, so I don’t have any student debt to worry about (just in case you were wondering).

 My biggest problem with money is not knowing how much I can spend.

-I understand a budget will help me to solve this problem, but I feel overwhelmed with the process.
+I understand a budget will help me solve this problem, but I feel overwhelmed by the process.

 Once my debt is gone, I plan on saving as much as possible for my future and potentially a downpayment for a house.